martin-eden/firmata_protocol/protocol.md

 pins 0 to 7, _port 1_ are pins 8 to 15, etc. 16 ports are possible,
 so this command capacity is 128 digital pins.

-Port value is reported every time it is changed.
+Port value is reported after first call and every time it is changed.

 ```
   ╭───────────────╮ ╭──────────────────────╮